monero-ecosystem/promo-video/kovri.md

 Ring signatures obscure the sender.
 Stealth addresses prevent outside observers from knowing the receiving address.
 And RingCT hides the amount of Monero that's transmitted.
-However, some personally identifiable information may be leaked at the network level when making a transaction.
+However, some personally identifiable information may be revealed on the network level when making a transaction.
-This privacy leak is addressed with Kovri.
+This privacy concern is addressed with Kovri.

 ## 3) - The Term - Kovri

-Kovri is a free, decentralized, anonymity technology based on I2P's open specifications.
+Kovri is a free and decentralized technology for anonymous communication based on the open specifications of I2P.
-Kovri uses both encryption and sophisticated routing techniques to create a private overlay-network across the Internet.
+Kovri uses encryption and sophisticated routing to create a private network overlayed over the open Internet that does not reveal IP addresses.
-This protected overlay allows users to hide their geographical location and IP address.
+An IP address may uniquely identify a computer on the internet, and can sometimes be linked to specific people, organizations, or or geographical locations, so it can be considered quite sensitive information.
-An IP address is like a home address for the Internet, so this is quite sensitive information, to say the least.
+Kovri hides the IP address, and therefore the identity or geographical location of users.

 ## 4) Examples